schmoellerIuri/FruitClassifier/README.md

 **<h1>Predictions</h1>**
 We had great results using our model, to check the performance with validation data we used the classification report function provided by ScikitLearn.metrics.
-We've got the following output:
+We got the following output:

 4/4 [==============================] - 1s 32ms/step